Casa Rosada: New Customs House

-Under the direction of the English architect, Edward Taylor, the New Customs House was built in 1855 back to back with the rear walls of the Fort, facing the river.
-It is the first public building of great size built by the young mercantile State of Buenos Aires; its semicircular shape had five floors for depots and fifty one storage rooms with arched ceilings, surrounded by loggias.
-From the central tower at the top of which there was a clock and a beacon, stretched out a 300 m pier providing wharfaging for ships of greater draught to cast their anchors.
-Via two side ramps carts, loaded with goods, accessed the manoeuvring dock.
-It was used for almost forty years and it was demolished down to the first floor by the Madero Port project and its foundations are buried under what is today Colón Park.
+Under the direction of the English architect Edward Taylor, the New Customs House was built in 1855 back-to-back with the rear walls of the Fort, facing the river.
+It is the first public building of great size built by the young mercantile State of Buenos Aires; its semicircular shape had five floors for depots and fifty-one storage rooms with arched ceilings, surrounded by loggias.
+From the central tower, which had a clock and a beacon at its top, stretched out a 300 m pier where ships of greater draught could anchor.
+Goods carts could access the dock via two side ramps carts.
+It was used for almost forty years, then demolished down to the first floor by the Madero Port project; its foundations are buried under what is today Colón Park.

 The Post Office Palace

 President Domingo Sarmiento ordered the construction of the Postal headquarters in 1873 on open ground that had remained after the south wing of the Buenos Aires Fort had been demolished.
 This project was carried out by the Swedish architect Carlos Kihlberg (Swedish:Carl August Kihlberg), with a design inspired by Italian Renaissance Revival architecture and French Second Empire details.

-As Government House looked totally insignificant compared to this new post office building, President Julio Roca called upon the department of civil engineers to produce a project for extending and repairing the former, and the project submitted by the Swedish architect, Enrique Aberg (Swedish: Henrik Åberg) was adopted.
+As Government House looked totally insignificant compared to this new post office building, President Julio Roca called upon the department of civil engineers to produce a project for extending and repairing the former, and the project submitted by the Swedish architect Enrique Aberg (Swedish: Henrik Åberg) was adopted.
 It proposed the demolition of the Fort and the construction of another building, identical to the post office, differentiating it by incorporating a long balcony on the first floor for the use of authorities during public festivities and parades.
-This was the end of the Fort of which only some walls and one of the cannon holes can be seen in the current Government House museum.
-For aesthetic reasons and to solve the problem of lack of space it was later decided that the Post Office building be incorporated into Government House.
+This was the end of the Fort, of which only some walls and one of the cannon-ball holes can be seen in the current Government House museum.
+For aesthetic reasons and to solve the problem of lack of space it was later decided that the Post Office building would be incorporated into Government House.
 Architect Francesco Tamburini was commended this task.
-He designed a great central archway to join the two buildings into one, bringing together the surroundings where the New Customs House and Old Arcade were, interpreted by the architect as enveloping a central main axis on which the entrances were located, emphasized by a higher archway.
+He designed a great central archway to join the two buildings into one, enveloping a central main axis on which the entrances were located, emphasized by a higher archway.